EU-OSHA/oira.documentation/docs/install/index.rst

 OiRA is implemented as a set of add-on products for `Plone`_.
 The requirements for running an OiRA site are:

-* Plone 4.3
+* Plone 5.2
 * a SQL database (recommended: PostgreSQL)
 * two separate virtual hosts

-Development files required on the host operating system:

-* libffi (Foreign Function Interface library development files)

-e.g. on Debian/Ubuntu: ``sudo apt-get install libffi-dev``

 .. _plone_installation:

 Plone installation
 ------------------

-Since OiRA can only run on top of Plone, the installation configuration for the client and admin interface is based on a `Plone buildout`_.
+Since OiRA runs on top of Plone, the installation configuration for the client and admin interface is based on a `Plone buildout`_.
 The following listing shows the packages that must be present in the *eggs* section of the ``buildout.cfg`` configuration file::